darul75/express-json-refiner/README.md

 });

-// NOTE here I use the best loader for me to load all api scope rules 'express-load' and this one is mandatory to make all working until now ;)
+// NOTE here I use the best loader for me to load all api scope rules 'express-load'
+// This requirement is mandatory to make all working ;)

 // See test/ directory example

 load('test/model').then('test/access').into(app);